-Sandra Phillips is vice president and assistant general counsel of Toyota Motor Sales, U.S.A., Inc. (TMS).
+Sandra Phillips is vice president and deputy general counsel of Toyota Motor Sales, U.S.A., Inc. (TMS).
 She reports to Toyota’s chief legal officer for North America.
 Ms. Phillips leads a team charged with building Toyota’s North America legal services capability — Toyota Legal One.
-Her responsibilities also include legal operations, legal technology, and coordinating certain aspects of the company’s complex litigation.
+Her responsibilities also include legal operations, legal technology, and overseeing complex litigation matters.
 She is active in the TMS African American Collaborative and TORQUE, a professional women’s alliance group.

 Prior to joining TMS in 2012, Ms. Phillips was a partner at Morgan, Lewis & Bockius L.L.P. in Houston, Texas, where her practice focused on complex litigation management and strategy.
 While at Morgan Lewis, she was outside counsel for Toyota and played a key role in coordinating legal strategy for a high-profile litigation matter.

 Earlier, Ms. Phillips was senior vice president and associate general counsel for Pfizer Inc. As Pfizer’s chief litigation counsel, she was responsible for setting and executing legal strategies for the company’s global product litigation matters and served on the CEO’s Senior Management Team.
 Prior to Pfizer, Ms. Phillips was the managing partner of the Houston office of Shook, Hardy & Bacon, L.L.P.